 Fix 4: Make sure your system is up-to-date

 Another quick but effective fix is to install all the Windows updates.
 You want to make sure your system is up-to-date so the known system bugs could be fixed.
-It may also solve compatibility issues with programs on your PC, especially like a new game in the beta stage like Lost Ark, and help with the crashing issue.
+It may also solve compatibility issues with programs on your PC, especially like a large game like Lost Ark, and help with the crashing issue.

 If you’ve allowed Windows to automatically install the system updates for you, make sure you double-check the Windows Update client is not running while you’re playing Lost Ark.